Not JUST At The Strip Club: Diddy & Lori Were Bad Boy Booed Up HERE While Justin Partied Nearby [Photos]

 On a different night than their strip club rendezvous, the group partied at Atlanta’s Gold Room nightclub during Diddy’s Revolt Summit.

-Diddy, 49, and Lori,22, were coupled up in the corner…
+Diddy,49, and Lori,22, were coupled up in the corner…

 and Justin partied and stayed hydrated alongside his Pops.